dessalines/TheFrenchGhostys-Ultimate-YouTube-DL-Scripts-Collection/README.md

 Put the folders `Archivist Scripts`, `Audio-Only Scripts` and `Watch Scripts` in the created folder (See the documentation to understand the differences).

-Add content to a 'Source - XXXXXX.txt' file depending of what type of content you want to download (See the documentation to understand the differences).
+Add youtube links to a 'Source - XXXXXX.txt' file depending of what type of content you want to download (See the documentation to understand the differences).
+Lines starting with `#` are ignored / used for comments.

 Open a terminal in the folder of the script you want to use and run `./[SCRIPT].sh`.